 Yield: 4 servings.

-Lighthouse Seafood is a family business, owned and operated by Tim and Heather O'Leary.
+owned and operated by Tim, Heather and Danny O’Leary.

 101 N. Country Club Rd.